eecs394-s17/myVillage/README.md

 Navigate (using the CLI) to the directory in which you want the myVillage project directory to be located.

-Clone this Github repo by typing the following commmand into the CLI and pressing enter `git clone git@github.com:eecs394-s17/MyVillage.git`
+Clone this Github repo by typing the following command into the CLI and pressing enter `git clone git@github.com:eecs394-s17/MyVillage.git`

 Navigate to inside the project directory.